HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 image credit collider.com

-Listen, I do believe that the number of things that can be done through streaming but aren’t done bothers me.
-What you’re suggesting is that Netflix released a pan and scan of Season 1 that makes it appear as though you’re watching a VHS tape.
+Listen, I do believe that the number of things that can be done through streaming but doesn’t bother me.
+What you’re suggesting is that Netflix releases a pan and scan of Season 1 that makes it appear as though you’re watching a VHS tape.
 That’s great.
 More people ought to practice this.

 MATT DUFFER: They said it wouldn’t be embedded; it would stand alone.
 Whatever it is, it’s like the Stranger Things VHS.
 Anyway, I’m looking forward to it; we’ll see if it materializes.
 They seem to be miffed that we asked, in my opinion.